Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 ---

+### Better Biomes

+Better Biomes is a performance hog!

+Recommended minimum:

+**5070ti+ GPU**

+Even on high end systems, you will lose 30 FPS.

+This is an extremely heavy mod, not recommended for most systems.

+I would not combine Better Biomes with other heavy mods like NPCCore and Descent.

+Even on a NASA Server, it will gut your performance.

+---

 ### SCore Fire Spread

 SCore includes an optional Fire Spread system.

+It's enabled by default from the Fire Spreads Separator in MO2.

 While visually impressive, it can become demanding on: